-- You will be required to include a data management plan (DMP) as a distinct deliverable within the first 6 months of the project and revised.
-This plan should be updated during the project lifetime, as relevant. - If relevant, and as indicated in the Essential Information for Clinical Studies in Horizon Europe Annex (available in the submission environment), the three mandatory deliverables applicable to each clinical study must be included in the proposal. - Please make sure the information in this section matches the costs as stated in the budget table in section 3 of the application forms, and the number of person months, shown in the detailed work package descriptions. - a list of milestones (table 3.1d); - a list of critical risks, relating to project implementation, that the stated project's objectives may not be achieved.
+- A You will be required to include a data management plan (DMP) as a distinct deliverable within the first 6 months of the project and revised.
+This plan should be updated during the project lifetime, as relevant. - ⚠ If relevant, and as indicated in the Essential Information for Clinical Studies in Horizon Europe Annex (available in the submission environment), the three mandatory deliverables applicable to each clinical study must be included in the proposal. - Please make sure the information in this section matches the costs as stated in the budget table in section 3 of the application forms, and the number of person months, shown in the detailed work package descriptions. - a list of milestones (table 3.1d); - a list of critical risks, relating to project implementation, that the stated project's objectives may not be achieved (this includes the risk of falling under the 45% contribution threshold mandatory for project viability).
 Detail any risk mitigation measures.
-You will be able to update the list of critical risks and mitigation measures as the project progresses (table 3.1e); - a table showing number of person months required (table 3.1f); - a table showing description and justification of subcontracting costs for each participant (table 3.1g); - a table showing justifications for 'purchase costs' (table 3.1h) for participants where those costs exceed 15% of the personnel costs (according to the budget table in proposal part A); - if applicable, a table showing justifications for 'other costs categories' (table 3.1i); - if applicable, a table showing in-kind contributions from third parties (table 3.1j); - if applicable, a table showing the financial contributions from participants which are IHI JU members, contributing partners, or their affiliates or constituent entities (table 3.1k); - if applicable, a table showing the non-EU in kind contributions to operational activities (IKOP) provided by the participants which are IHI JU members, their affiliates or constituent entities or contributing partners (table 3.1l); - if applicable, an annex describing the project related in-kind contributions to additional activities (IKAA) (annex available in the submission environment).
+You will be able to update the list of critical risks and mitigation measures as the project progresses (table 3.1e); - a table showing number of person months required (table 3.1f); - a table showing description and justification of subcontracting costs for each participant (table 3.1g); - a table showing justifications for 'purchase costs' (table 3.1h) for participants where those costs exceed 15% of the personnel costs (according to the budget table in proposal part A); - if applicable, a table showing justifications for 'other costs categories' (table 3.1i); - if applicable, a table showing in-kind contributions from third parties (table 3.1j); - if applicable, a table showing the financial contributions from participants which are IHI JU members5, contributing partners6, or their affiliates or constituent entities (table 3.1k); - if applicable, a table showing the non-EU in-kind contributions to operational activities (IKOP) provided by the participants which are affiliated or constituent entities of IHI JU private members and/or contributing partner(s) (table 3.1l); - if applicable, an annex describing the project related in-kind contributions to additional activities (IKAA)7 (annex available in the submission environment).